dejonghe/aws-batch-example/README.md

 1. You'll see a job appear in the submitted state.
 2. It will quickly jump to Pending then to Runnable.
 3. Once the job is runnable there will need to be a instance in the Compute Environment to run the job.
 4. Note that the current Desired vCPUs for your Compute Environment is initially 0.
 This means you have 0 instance in your Compute Environment.
 5. As the job becomes runnable Batch will start to launch an EC2 instance for the job to run on.
 This can take a few minutes.
   * To keep a Batch Compute Environment warm so you do not have to wait, up the Minimum vCPUs.
 6. Once your Compute Environment is online you will see your job move to starting.
   * This can take a few moments for the first run because the instance needs to pull down the container image.
 7. Your Job will then move to running for a brief second, and then to Success or Failed.
 8. Whether you job is a Success or Failure, if you click into the link you will be taken to the Jobs Dashboard for that Status.
 9. Click the JobId.
 You will see detail appear on the right hand side.
 10. In the detail you will see link to view logs.
 Click on it to explore.
 11. If the first job was successful, 5 other jobs will be submitted and move through the different status's.
   * Note that when the group of 5 is submitted some stay in pending, and do not immediately go to runnable.
 This is because those jobs have dependencies.
 12. Now submit a job manually through the Jobs Dashboard.
   * Play with running jobs different ways.
   * Try submitting an Array.
 13. Find other ways to trigger batch jobs:
-  * The lambda function allows you to integrate with anything that can invoke lambda or sns, though you'll have to edit the permissions.
+  * The lambda function allows you to integrate with anything that can invoke lambda or SNS, though you'll have to edit the permissions.
   * Check out the CloudWatch Events trigger for AWS Batch, to trigger based on CloudWatch Event rules/patterns or a time schedule.